tl-its-umich-edu/student_explorer/README.md

 By default wsgi.py (which is used by start.sh) looks for the student_explorer.settings module.
 This file is versioned as part of this repository.

 This behavior can be changed for both manage.py and wsgi.py by setting the DJANGO_SETTINGS_MODULE environment variable.

+### Cron JOB
+Users and files are loaded now with the cron job.
+This is run on a separate pod in Openshift when the environment variable IS_CRON_POD=true.

+Crons are configured in this project with django-cron.
+Django-cron is executed whenever python manage.py runcrons is run but it is limited via a few environment variables.

+The installation notes recommends that you have a Unix crontab scheduled to run every 5 minutes to run this command. https://django-cron.readthedocs.io/en/latest/installation.html

+For local testing, make sure your secrets are added and your VPN is active.
+Then run this command on a running container to execute the cronjob

+`docker exec -it student_explorer /bin/bash -c "python manage.py migrate django_cron && python manage.py runcrons --force"`